rockthejvm/rockthejvm-site/src/content/articles/getting-started-with-scala-sbt.md

 One of the most important features of sbt is its support for plugins.
 Plugins help extend sbt with custom features which can be published and shared between multiple teams.
 For handling plugins, a special file called as _plugins.sbt_ is used.
 This file is kept under the `project/` directory.
 Some common usages of plugins are:

-- packaging plugins to create jar, exe and other executables/deliverables
+- Packaging plugins to create jar, exe and other executables/deliverables
-- static code analysis plugins
+- Static code analysis plugins
-- code generation plugins
+- Code generation plugins

 Let's look at an example of _sbt-assembly_ plugin.
 This plugin helps to create an executable jar file from the sbt project.